-- At the hospital, please sign a "Release of Information" form for the dean of students office, which will permit the dean of students to communicate with hospital staff. - If you are released from the hospital within a few hours, please go home with your parent/guardian. - ► The Dean of Students office will reach out to your faculty excusing you from classes for the day and next day. - ▶ If you cannot go home, call Campus Police Services at 609.771.2345 to connect with an on-call ResEd staff member. - Within 24 hours of your release from the hospital, you must: - ► Check your email for a "hospital screening letter" and follow the instructions. - ► Call Counseling and Psychological Services at 609.771.2247 to schedule a "Support Consultation." - ► Call the Dean of Students office at 609.771.2780 and schedule an "Assistance Plan" meeting with the Associate Dean of Students Elizabeth Gallus, or email her at galluse@tcnj.edu.
+- Please sign a "Release of Information" form for the Dean of Students Office, which will permit the Dean of Students to communicate with hospital staff. - If you are released from the hospital within a few hours, please go home with your parent/guardian, if you are able. - ► The Dean of Students office will reach out to your faculty excusing you from classes for the day and next day - ▶ If you cannot go home, call Campus Police Services at 609.771.2345 to connect with an on-call Residential Education and Housing staff member. - Within 24 hours of your release from the hospital, you must: - ► Check your email for a "hospital screening letter" and follow the instructions.
+Call Mental Health Services at 609.771.2247 to schedule a "Support Consultation." - ► Call the Dean of Students office at 609.771.2780 and schedule an "Assistance Plan" meeting with Heather Mills, Case Manager, or email her at millsh@tcnj.edu.

-• If you are placed on a 72-hour hold or hospitalized, please allow your parent/guardian and/or hospital staff to speak with the dean of students CARE staff to coordinate services and further advisement/support.
+• If you are placed on a 72-hour hold or hospitalized, please allow your parent/guardian and/or hospital staff to speak with the Dean of Students CARE staff to coordinate services and further advisement/support.